 Progression and specialisations

-Secondary school teachers may work up to senior roles, such as dean or principal, or they may move into work outside the school system, such as:
+Secondary school teachers may move into managerial roles, such as head of department, dean or principal, or progress into work such as:

 - doing research, policy or advisory work in the education sector

 - working in training and education roles in a museum or art gallery.

 Secondary school teachers may specialise in one or more subject areas, including: